kanglicheng/code-school/full-stack-project/README.md

 Before you can start working on your full-stack project you need to pick an app to build.
 You will start by submitting a list of three possible apps you would be interested in creating.
 This is your _tentative proposal_.
-You will assigned one of them.
+You will be assigned one of them.
 Important deadline for the tentative
 proposal: